Yesterday, we shared our experience visiting Iguazu Falls, one of South America’s natural highlights.

 Our tip: Don’t leave planning to the last minute.
 Booked in advance, a return flight from Buenos Aires could have cost under $400 – twice the price of a bus ticket, but saving you two entire days of your life on a not very comfortable bus.
 Another great option to save money is booking in advance a complete tour package with a local travel agency from Argentina.

 Consider a visit to the nearby historic Jesuit Missions in Paraguay, a UNESCO World Heritage site, while you are in the area.
-It’s just a two hour trip from Puerto Iguazu, Argentina.
+It’s a 4-hour trip from Puerto Iguazu, Argentina, by car (a little longer by bus).

 Considering that Puerto Iguazu is one of the most popular tourist destinations in Argentina, the town leaves much to be desired.